danmarksmiljoeportal/pdf-report-service/Documents/docs/Collection.md

 ![alt text](../images/simple-collection-response.png)

-In this example, the template includes a placeholder for iterating through the collection {$simpleCollection}.
+In this example, the template includes a placeholder for iterating through the collection {{simpleCollection}}.
 The collection has a title and contains child items, each with its own title that can be rendered within the list.

 ## 2. Two Levels Collection